-The exception support revolves around four compiler directives: @try, @catch, @throw, and @finally.
-Code that can potentially throw an exception is enclosed in a @try block. @catch() blocks contain the exception-handling logic for exceptions thrown in a @tryblock.
-A @finallyblock contains code that must be executed whether an exception is thrown or not.
-You use the @throwdirective to throw an exception, which is essentially a pointer to an Objective-C object.
-You can use NSException objects but are not limited to them.
+Objective-C's exception support revolves around four compiler directives: @try, @catch, @throw, and @finally:

+- Code that can potentially throw an exception is enclosed in a @try block. - A @catch() block contains exception-handling logic for exceptions thrown in a @try block.
+You can have multiple @catch() blocks to catch different types of exception.
+(This is illustrated in "Catching Different Types of Exception" (page 96).) - A @finally block contains code that must be executed whether an exception is thrown or not. - You use the @throw directive to throw an exception, which is essentially an Objective-C object.
+You typically use an NSException object, but are not required to.